Aishwaryajakka/infsci2711_finalproject/README.md

 10.What is the average spending of a customer per country?
 (TotalSales/Number of customers) 11.What is the frequently purchased item per customer?

-## Instructions to Run the DataWarehouse of Online Retail Database
-npm start